Mike Ball: Biography

 In 2002, Ball was elected as a Republican to represent the 10th District in the Alabama Legislature which encompasses Redstone Arsenal, the Marshall Space Flight Center, and the U.S. Space and Rocket Center.

 During his 20-year tenure as a state representative he served as Chairman of the House Ethics and Campaign Finance Committee and the Chairman of the Madison County House Delegation, in addition multiple other committees including Judiciary, Public Safety, Education Policy, County and Municipal Government, State Government, and Internal Affairs.

 Although, much of his legislative career was focused the promotion of comprehensive Ethics and Transparency reforms in Alabama, he is probably best known for his advocacy for medical cannabis since the passage of Carly's Law in 2014, Leni's Law in 2016, and the Darren Wesley "Ato" Hall Compassion Act in 2021.

-After several years of declining interest in partisan politics, Ball chose not to run for another legislative term in 2022, to publish his memoir, Picking, Politicticking, and Pontificating: How an Ex-Cop Legalized Cannabis While Fighting Corruption and devote his attention to writing, storytelling, mentoring, and music.
+After several years of declining interest in partisan politics, Ball chose not to run for another legislative term in 2022, to publish his memoir, Picking, Politicking, and Pontificating (While Faithfully Fighting Corruption) and devote his attention to writing, storytelling, mentoring, and music.

 Soon after his final session in 2022, Ball left the Republican Party, declaring himself an unaffiliated independent.
 During the 2022 campaign between the Republican candidate David Cole and the Democratic candidate Marilyn Lands, Ball remained neutral; although Lands had been his campaign manager in 2002 when he was first elected to the state legislature.
 However, following the 2023 resignation of Ball's successor in the 10th district, David Cole, following an election fraud conviction, Ball endorsed Lands when she ran in the subsequent special election as a Democrat.

 Ball and his wife Karen live in Madison, Alabama with their two dogs Grant and Molly.